 Christ-Centered Community.
 What unites the church is not our common interests, age, ethnicity, financial status, or stage of life.
 What unites us is our common faith in Jesus Christ, who has made us one through the cross and resurrection.
 Therefore we’re committed to sharing life as a family, growing in Christ together, and enjoying fellowship in the gospel and for the gospel.
 We want to nurture community that is marked by warmth, hospitality, honesty, laughter, and grace as we look into God’s Word, talk about life, and pray together in our pursuit to treasure Christ above all things.

 Local Outreach.
 Jesus sends his church into the world to bear witness to him and his kingdom through gospel proclamation matched with merciful and loving service.
 As a congregation who gathers in Weston but resides in over two dozen towns across Metrowest Boston, our strategy for outreach is both to invite people in and go out to where they are.
 We want to make use of the resources and facility God has given us by creating evangelistic and service opportunities in Weston.
-We also want to work together in the towns and regions we live in (West, Central, East) to love our neighbors and show them that the gospel of Jesus is a better story, and that there is nothing in this world better than treasuring him.
+We also want to work together in the towns and regions we live in to love our neighbors and show them that the gospel of Jesus is a better story, and that there is nothing in this world better than treasuring him.

 Church Planting.
 Fulfilling the Great Commission is more than making individual disciples or growing existing churches; it also means establishing new churches wherever disciples are being made.
 This is particularly true in New England, where less than 4% of people attend a gospel-preaching church, and in Metrowest Boston, where there is approximately one gospel-preaching church for every 10,000 people.
 There simply are not enough gospel-preaching churches for Christ to be increasingly treasured throughout the Metrowest.
 Church planting is an effective way for established churches to reach new areas and new generations with the gospel, and often brings renewal and revitalization to the parent church, as we trust God sacrificially and learn from the focus, urgency, and insights new churches can provide.
-For this reason, we are trusting God to plant two new churches within the next ten years.

 Global Missions.
 Christ’s commission to his church applies not only to reaching people with the gospel locally, but making disciples of all people groups around the globe (Matt.
 28:18-20).
 To that end, we view global missions as an essential ministry of our church and our individual members.
 We are committed to mobilizing our own resources (prayer, people, and finances) for the objective of reaching men and women from every nation and people group, that Christ might be treasured above all things.